mathquill/mathquill/README.md

 Some comments that are too high-level to put in the code:

-* Event delegation is used twice:
+* Event delegation is used in 2 ways:
   - in the HTML DOM, the root `span` element of each MathQuill thing is delegated all the events in it's own MathQuill thing
     + keyboard events usually end up triggering their analogue in the virtual